SOFIE-project/Provisioning-and-Discovery/README.md

 - [IoT Beacon discovery and provisioning](/doc/example-game.md) example discovers new IoT devices usable for expanding the game world and automatically adds them to the resource database, while the provisioning interface updates the IoT device with required configurations to work with the platform.

-- [SMOG Locker](/doc/import_component.md) example uses discovery interface to advertise specific Unique ID to discover locker nearby.
+- [SMAUG Locker](/doc/import_component.md) example uses discovery interface to advertise specific Unique ID to discover locker nearby.

 ### Architecture Overview